 where $\phi$ is a non-decreasing function.
-Lastly, one could mix soft penalization with a hard threshold and use a score function of the form
+One may also combine soft penalization with a hard threshold and use a score function of the form

 Another common requirement is that districts be compact.
 This can be achieved again by a soft penalization of some compactness metric (e.g., average isoperimetric score of the districts) or a mixture of soft and hard thresholding.
-As discussed below, it is sometimes algorithmically convenient to penalize on the sum of the log of the number of spanning trees on each district \cite{autry2023metropolized,autry2021metropolized,cannon2022spanning} as this is correlated with certain definitions of compactness \cite{deford2019recombination}; however, this has its some complications (e.g., \cite{jonasBlogPost}) and may not match the values of policymakers.
+As discussed below, it is sometimes algorithmically convenient to penalize on the sum of the log of the number of spanning trees on each district \cite{autry2023metropolized,autry2021metropolized,cannon2022spanning} as this is correlated with certain definitions of compactness \cite{deford2019recombination}; however, this has some complications (e.g., \cite{jonasBlogPost}) and may not align with policymakers' preferences.